QUICK TRAIL FACTS

 - Trail Mileage: 1.1-mile walk

 - Sights: tide pools, cobble beach, oak-pine forest

 Directions: After turning from Route 130 onto Route 32, go about 1.1 miles.
-The trailhead is near the intersection of Salt Pond Road and Route 32, and you’ll see pull-off areas where you can park.
+The trailhead is near the intersection of Salt Pond Road and Route 32, and you’ll see pull-off on the roadside where you can park.
 The sign for the path is not quite directly across the road from the staircase to the shore, but quite close.